 Tattoos for You to Admire at the CaixaForum Madrid & Barcelona

-A second (and more traditional) exhibition on tattooing was on view through April 17, 2022 at the CaixaForum Madrid and is currently on view in Barcelona until August 28, 2022.
+A second exhibition on tattooing was on view at the CaixaForum in Madrid and Barcelona through August 28, 2022.

 The ancient art of crafting tattoos modifies the human body by inserting ink, pigments and/or dyes into the dermis layer of the skin in order to form designs.

 CaixaForum is open daily from 10:00 am to 8:00 pm (20:00) and one may visit all exhibitions for the price of 6 euros (with free admission for customers of La Caixa).

-“The French Taste,” an exhibition exploring the evolution and influence of French culture in Spain from the 17th through 19th centuries, was presented through May 8, 2022 at the Fundación MAPFRE — an easy and pleasant 10-minute walk from The Prado and Thyssen-Bornemisza Museums.
-Here are some of the highlights from “The French Taste”.
+“The French Taste,” an exhibition exploring the evolution and influence of French culture in Spain from the 17th through 19th centuries, was presented in Madrid through May 8, 2022 at the Fundación MAPFRE — here are some of the highlights from “The French Taste”.

 “Little Ophelia” (1875) by William Bouguereau (above) and “The Daughters of the Duke of Montpensier” (1861) by Alfred Dehodencq (below) were among the 45 paintings, 8 sculptures, 16 drawings and 31 pieces of decorative arts on display in the French exhibition.

 “The French Taste” closed in Madrid on May 8, 2022

 “The Blissful Age.
-Childhood in Sorolla’s Painting” from February 1 — June 19, 2022 at the Sorolla Museum in Madrid
+Childhood in Sorolla’s Painting” was held from February 1 — June 19, 2022 at the Sorolla Museum in Madrid

 As you ascend the stairs to the upper level of the Museo Sorolla, you will notice that Sorolla was adept at capturing the personalities of children on canvas — a pictorial sub-genre that had particularly flourished from the late 18th century onwards.

 Images from “The Blissful Age” (below) afforded museum visitors a rare opportunity to learn about Sorolla’s son and two daughters, and to appreciate commissioned portraits of children from the upper classes and aristocracy.

 We hope you found this article informative, and you will choose to visit the Museo Sorolla on a sunny day in the future to enjoy the lovely Andalusian-style garden (pictured below) designed by Joaquín Sorolla.